skx/yal/PRIMITIVES.md

 * `and`
   * Logical operator, are all elements true?
 * `append`
+  * Append the given entry to the specified list.
 * `apply`
+  * Return the result of calling the specified function on every element in the supplied list, as a list.
 * `apply-hash`
+  * Apply the given function to everyu key in the specified hash, and return the result as list.
 * `boolean?`
   * Is the given thing a boolean?
 * `butlast`